 John Blythe has over 35 years in musical instrument repair performing brass, woodwind & percussion repair.
 After owning his own shop for over twelve years, in 2005, John came to work for Music & Arts as a repair service manager.
 John is currently a District Repair Manager for Music & Arts covering North Carolina, Virginia, Pennsylvania & Delaware regions.
 He has delivered emergency repair seminars to band directors across the country as well as NAPBIRT regional and national repair clinics to repairmen from the US and other countries.
 John was awarded the Dick Rush Award for outstanding clinic at the 2011 National Association of Professional Band Instrument Repair Technician’s Conference.

-Pete attended and graduated from Eastern school of Musical Instrument Repair, New Jersey.
+Pete attended and graduated from Eastern School of Fretted Instrument Repair, New Jersey.
 Upon graduation joined up with his Dad (Riccardo’s Music Center) in Connecticut and established a successful repair shop servicing much of CT.
 After many years of managing the shop and eventually 5 stores, Pete joined forces with Music & Arts.
 He is presently District Manager for the Northeast.
 He has assisted in shops throughout the country for Music & Arts and has performed numerous workshops for the Music Educators Association throughout the Northeast.
 Included in his 40 years of experience at the bench, are also years of priceless bench time with numerous highly respected and knowledgeable technicians throughout the Music & Arts Staff of Technicians.
 He is currently and has been a member of NAPBIRT for 40 years.